-DUI School: There are two levels of DUI School, Level one is a 12 hour course designed for a person who has had one DUI.
-Level two is for a person who has had multiple offense and is a 21 hours course.
-West Central Florida Driver Improvement offers these classes for counties located in the 5th Circuit (Citrus, Hernando, Lake, Marion, Sumter).
+DUI School: There are two levels of DUI School.
+Level one is a 12-hour course designed for a person who has had one DUI.
+Level two is for a person who has had multiple offenses and is a 21-hour course.
+Northeast Florida Safety Council, Inc. offers these classes for counties located in the 3rd Circuit (Columbia, Hamilton, Lafayette, and Suwannee Counties).

-Field Sobriety Exercises: A series of standardized physical/mental tests given to a person that law enforcement believes is under the influence.
+Field Sobriety Exercises: A series of standardized physical/ mental tests given to a person that law enforcement believes is under the influence.
 This series of tests may include the walk and turn, one leg stand, touching your finger to your nose and reciting the alphabet.